elsewhencode/project-guidelines/README.md

 * Use [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) for JavaScript.
 [Read more · GitBook](https://www.gitbook.com/book/duk/airbnb-javascript-guidelines/details)
 * Use [Flow type linting rules for ESLint.](https://github.com/gajus/eslint-plugin-flowtype) for [FlowType](https://flow.org/)
 * Use `.eslintignore` to exclude file or folders from linting.
-* Remove your `eslint` disable comments before making a Pull Request
+* Remove any of your `eslint` disable comments before making a Pull Request
 * Always use  `//todo:`  comments to remind yourself and others about an unfinished job
 * Always comment and keep them relevant as code changes
 * Remove commented block of code when possible
-* Avoid console logs on client side code in production
-* Avoid alerts in production
+* Avoid js alerts in production
 * Avoid irrelevant or funny comments, logs or naming.
 * Write testable code, avoid side effect, extract side effects, write pure functions
 * Make your names searchable with meaningful distinctions avoid shortened names.
 For functions Use long, descriptive names.
 A function name should be a verb or a verb phrase, and it needs to communicate its intention